-With limited funding available for service expansion, WCCTA is currently unable to keep pace with residential expansion, much of which is more than 1⁄2 mile from existing transit routes.
+With limited funding available for service expansion, as well as setbacks incurred resulting from the COVID-19 pandemic, WCCTA is currently unable to keep pace with residential expansion, much of which is more than 1⁄2 mile from existing transit routes.
 As a result, WCCTA has been unable to extend the reach of its transit network to serve these newly developed neighborhoods.
 Without identified new sources of revenue, WCCTA faces the dilemma of maintaining services to existing neighborhoods, while meeting the needs of new or growing areas not currently served by the fixed route system.
 WCCTA will plan and distribute its services so that 90% of all residences within its service boundaries are within 1⁄2 mile radius of an active fixed route bus stop.